mcdonc/djangocon2012-pyramid-talk/presentation.rst

 Is Pyramid a Microframework?
 ----------------------------

-- Pyramid is sort of microframework-like.
+- Pyramid is sort-of microframework-like.
 You can write a Pyramid application in a single file.

 - Self-identifying microframeworks tend to suggest application development patterns to its users which promote convenience over explicitness.
+For example, a "route weighting" scheme that guesses what route ordering should be or route ordering defined by view function definition order.
+Global ``request`` object.
+Global ``app`` object.

-Pyramid for better or worse does not do this, because it aims to be useful in larger systems where these patterns can lead to extensibility problems.
+- Pyramid for better or worse doesn't do this stuff, because it aims to be useful in larger systems where these patterns can lead to extensibility problems.

 - In reality, "microframework" is a marketing term, not a technical term, so it kinda doesn't matter.